ICPP25 Conference story: Day 1

 • Introduces randomness to help the algorithm escape local optima.

-算法核心思想 Chinese Core idea
+算法核心思想 Core idea of the algortihm in Chinese

 • 探索阶段(Exploration):鹰群在广阔区域内搜索猎物(解空间的全局搜索)。